justincasali/solace/README.md

 ### bucket-prefix

-Location of data within s3, stored under the prefix path.
-Be sure to change this every backup to avoid mixing data.
+Location of data within S3, stored under the prefix path.
+Be sure to change this every backup to avoid conflating data.
 Try using a two part prefix like `table-name/timestamp/`.

 ## Status